cjus/node-neo4j-presentation/presentation/readme.md

 ## Graphs are everywhere

-Hundreds of years later, researchers are using graphs to understand diverse topics such as biodiversity, terrorist networks, and the global spread of epidemics.
+Hundreds of years later, researchers are using graphs to explore topics such as biodiversity, terrorist networks, and the global spread of epidemics.

 Here is a graph that links 40 of the earliest known AIDS patients by sexual contact.